AdvancedXRay/XRay-Mod/README.md

 The [Imgur Album](http://imgur.com/a/23dX5)
 ![XRAY](http://i.imgur.com/N3KOEaE.png)

+### Use on public servers
+**note on use of the mod on servers:** I want to make this very clear, I **DO NOT** support using this mod on servers, if you create an issue and I see you've tried to join a server, I will close the issue.
+This mod is only maintained because I personally use it for myself, on my own worlds.
+Do not break other servers rules, they are there because the owners want you to play a specific way, respect that or plan on a different server.

 ### Supports
 A quick note on version.
 I try and support everything I can but with limited time I opt to discontinue every version 2 versions below the current game version.
 Example: we're currently on 1.14.4 so I will support 1.14.4 and 1.12.2 ( we missed 1.13 ).
 If you find a very big bug in an old version I might be abe to resolve it if you submit a detailed bug report.